gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 REQUEST access to this feature! message on community slack: [gridai-community.slack.com ](https://join.slack.com/t/gridai-community/shared_invite/zt-ozqiwuif-UYK6rZGVmTTpMfPcVSdicg) or send email to [support@grid.ai](mailto:support@grid.ai)

 {% hint style="danger" %}
-Using your AWS credentials with Grid is currently not available in the Web UI; see below for CLI instructions.
+Using your own AWS credentials with Grid is currently not available in the Web UI; see below for CLI instructions.
 {% endhint %}

 An Amazon EC2 [Auto Scaling Group \(ASG\)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) contain a collection of machines that share similar characteristics and are treated as a logical grouping for fleet management and dynamic scaling.
 We use ASGs to scale your cluster dynamically.